dedsecurity/dedsecurity-framework/README.md

 - wifi.py is a software that obtains the wifi passwords saved on the computer

+- cat.js shows the contents of the file

 # Usage remote access
 run remotelinux.py or remotewindows.py and then run in the terminal